MustafaAlzahaby/Sub-Tracker/DEPLOYMENT.md

 ---

-🎉 **Congratulations!** Your SubTracker app is now live in production!
+🎉 **Congratulations!** Your SubTracker app with Paddle integration is now live in production!